mad-lab/transit/src/pytransit/doc/source/transit_install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This error can occur if you have GTK2 already installed and then install wxPython version 3.0+.
-To fix this, please try installing an
+To fix this, please try installing version 2.8 of wxPython or install a new version of GTK3.
+More information on this error to come.

 |